 If you have a local licence, issued by your country of residence, and your vehicle is registered in an EEA country, then it is likely that a reciprocal arrangement would apply should you decide to drive in the UK.
 We are awaiting a more definitive answer from the DVLA.

 Partly drawn from the RAC advice to Members, 14 March 2019.

 As a British citizen living abroad, in the European Union or further afield, you currently only maintain your right to vote in Parliamentary Elections ( or any future referendums! ) for fifteen years.
 This is almost certainly about to change.

 The private 'Overseas Electors Bill 2017-19', sponsored by Glynn Davies MP, has inevitably been held up by Parliament's preoccupation with Brexit, but is expected to enter statute later in 2019.
 It effectively removes this 15 year limitation and provides UK expatriates with a 'Vote for Life'.
-It will also afford the children of expats, even if they were born outside of the UK, with the right to vote once they have reached the age of majority.
+It will also afford the children of expats, even if they were born outside of the UK, the right to vote in UK elections once they have reached the age of majority.